HasanGoni/HasanGoni.github.io/_posts/2021-07-15- Data Science basics.md

   $ P(heads) * P(Tails) = P(tails) * P(heads)$
   * This makes sense since each coin toss is an independent event.
 This means that if you get heads → heads or tails → tails, you would need to reflip the coin.

 * You are about to get on a plane to London, you want to know whether you have to bring an umbrella or not.
 You call three of your random friends and ask each one of them if it’s raining.
-The probability that your friend is telling the truth is 2/3 and the probability that they are playing a prank on you by lying is 1/3.
+The probability that your friend is telling the truth is/3 and the probability that they are playing a prank on you by lying is/3.
 If all 3 of them tell that it is raining, then what is the probability that it is actually raining in London
   *  Assume the Probability or raining is 0.25
   * Assume The probability of raining is P(A) = 0.25
   * The question is Probability of raining when three friends are telling it is raining P(A|B)